-Owners Equity Formula (Assets – Liabilities)
+Formula to Calculate Owners Equity (Assets – Liabilities)

 The term Owner’s Equity of a business refers to the proportion of the total value of the assets of a company that can be claimed by the owners of the business (sole proprietorship or partnership) and its shareholders (corporation).
-The formula of owner’s equity is computed by deducting the total liabilities from the total assets.
+The owner’s equity is calculated by deducting the total liabilities from the total assets.
 In other words, the owner’s equity can be seen as the net value of a business or the amount that can be claimed by the owners if in case the assets of the company are liquidated while its debts are repaid.

 The liabilities of a company represent the amount owed by the owner to lenders, creditors, investors and other individuals or institutions who contributed to the purchase of the asset.
 As such, it is a common financial metrics which is used by most of the analysts to assess the financial health of a company.